Hi everyone, and welcome to my website. I have developed my interest in ukuleles and banjo ukes over the last forty-

 George Harrison was a very kind, friendly, caring, thoughtful and deeply spiritual man, and it was both a privilege and a pleasure to have known him.
 He was kind enough to give me a ‘Big Resonator’ Gibson UB-

 Finally, a major reason for this website is to enable people to benefit from the knowledge and expertise that I have accumulated over the years (and continue to do so) by offering for sale a variety of really nice instruments that I know to be of really good quality.
-Over many years I became frustrated at not being able to get reliable advice about instruments and other associated products, so I have tried to put this right through the medium of my website and I always try to sell instruments and other items that are of genuinely good quality and ones that I would be happy to use myself -
+Over many years I became frustrated at not being able to get reliable advice about instruments and other associated products, so I have tried to put this right firstly through the medium of my website and secondly via my 300 page hardback book ‘All About The Banjo Uke’ which I’m proud to say has had a tremendous reception.
+Expensive or otherwise, all items for sale on my website are of genuinely good quality and are ones that I would be happy to use myself.

 Over 45 years of Experience and Expertise with Ukuleles and Banjo Ukes